Updated: Mar 26, 2021

 Prioritize your assignments to focus on the most important task first.
 If your math homework is due in two days, work on that before starting the English assignment due next week.
-Create a calendar using an old-fashioned white board or a productivity app on your smartphone(more on apps later).
-Homework journals and planners also work well for managing assignments.
-Display due dates on non-app tools clearly so that you see what's coming up and keep it all in line.
+Create a calendar using an old-fashioned white board or a productivity app on your phone.
 Set up reminders on your app to alert you two or three days before something is due.

-with something challengingSave the easier work for later in your session.
-Get started with the harder assignment first, while you're still relatively fresh and before two or three hours saps your will power.
+Get started with the harder assignment first, while you're still relatively fresh.
 The longer you work, the harder it is to resist distractions.
 If you struggle with Statistics, that's the assignment to start with.
-If your favorite subject is History of Rock and Roll, save it for last.
 You'll be able to drum up a little more enthusiasm later in your session if you finish with something you like.

 Another step in how to be productive is to break down your projects.
 You don't need to sit down and complete an entire assignment in a single homework session.
 Rather than cramming everything in just before it's due, create a workflow that allows you to break projects into small, manageable chunks each day for school.
 This strategy gives you the ability to take a break when you feel stuck on a particular task and switch to another assignment.
 When you plan ahead, you can complete homework over two or three days (or even over the course of a week or a month for larger projects), rather than scrambling at the last minute.